rogaldh/solana-program-library/farms/README.md

 client.harvest(&keypair, "RDM.RAY-SOL");
 ```

-to swap 0.1 SOL for RAY, deposit RAY and SOL to a Raydium pool, stake LP tokens, and harvest rewards. `RDM` above is a route or protocol, use `SBR` for Saber pools, and `ORC` for Orca.
+to swap 0.1 SOL for RAY, deposit RAY and SOL to a Raydium pool, stake LP tokens, and harvest rewards. `RDM` above is a route or protocol.
+Use `SBR` for Saber pools and `ORC` for Orca.
 All metadata required to lookup account addresses, decimals, etc., is stored on-chain.
 The Client also allows building raw unsigned instructions to be integrated into more complex workflows.
 See `farms/farm-client/src/client.rs` for examples.

 The Client caches metadata to make subsequent calls faster, most noticeably queries that list a large number of objects, like `get_pools()`.